Chenwang02/GCD/README.md

 ### Implementation ideas
 First I learn how to connect the LCD to the arduino,I find the circuit diagram and experiment if it works
 <img src="https://user-images.githubusercontent.com/94130084/141473288-cecf4b0d-0e72-40ce-be9a-b47b6a7e5cae.png" width="700px"><br>
-Cons: I found that too many jumpers were not user-friendly for novices, prone to errors and not convenient for future distance learners<br>
+Cons: I found that too many jump wires were not user-friendly for novices, prone to errors and not convenient for future distance learners<br>
 ### I asked my friend for help
 <img src="https://user-images.githubusercontent.com/94130084/141474351-df382164-66d7-4c5f-9494-33bf52c85ada.png" width="500px"><br>
 He taught me how to connect with four wires,The simplification removes the need for breadboards and eliminates the need for many wires, which can make it easy for future remote learners to try